Ratchet7x5/FluxVelocity/README.md

 to coordinate with gcc.
 * Debug code should either be generally useful and polished, or not checked in.
 Debug code that is intermixed with other code makes the other code harder to read.
-* Always use the `TEXT()` macro around string literals.
-Otherwise code that constructors `FStrings` from literals will cause undefined behavior.
 * Avoid repeating the same operation redundantly in loops.
 Move common sub*expressions out of loops to avoid redundant calculations.
 Sometimes the use of static variables is OK to avoid redundant operations such as large